Tax Return Amendments

 The important distinction between an “objection” and an amendment request, is that a legal objection preserves your rights to take the matter further, if a decision is not favorable to you.
 This should be considered in the light of the relative importance, or economic value of the issues in dispute.

-A valid objection must be in writing, explicitly “objecting” or stated to be an objection, and be lodged within the time allowed.
-It must identify the disputed matter with sufficient precision, the year and any reference number, such as a notice of assessment.
+A valid objection must be in writing, explicitly “objecting”, or stated to be an objection, and be lodged within the time allowed.
+It must identify the disputed matter with sufficient precision, and the year and any reference number, such as a notice of assessment.

-Without court or tribunal consent, your case is limited to the grounds stated in the objection; care should therefore be taken to include all the possible grounds.
+Without court or tribunal consent, your case is limited to the grounds stated in the objection; so care should be taken to include all the possible grounds.

 Forms – Objection Forms

-Whilst there is no prescribed format for an objection, the ATO provides downloadable forms to help ensure that the matter you are disputing is securely raised, and that expected forms of documentary evidence is included.
+Whilst there is no prescribed format for an objection, the ATO provides downloadable forms to help ensure that the matter you are disputing is securely raised, and that the expected documentary evidence is included.

 There is no lodgement fee for a notice of objection.